preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/permissions/index.rst

 Secrets
 ********
 When an extension has been installed for the business profile, get the security key/token and enter it here.
-In this example tokens for Facebook workplace and Viva Engage (former Yammer) can be added:
+In this example tokens for Facebook workplace and Viva Engage (former Yammer) can be added (image will be relaced soon):

 .. image:: secrets-business-profile-612.png